bobmagicii/vscode-auto-fold/README.md

 # Changelogue

 ```
+1.0.6 (2017-03-13)

+- fixes a glitch introduced somewhere around insiders 1.11.0 where files would get re-folded every time you switch tabs. this was partially caused by code being fucking stupid and emitting file open/close events *every tab switch* as well as
+they are adding ".git" to the end of all filenames internally for some (what im sure is stupid) reason.

 1.0.5 (2017-01-18)

 - sometimes code tells the extension a file is finished opening, but its a lie. puts the auto-fold-on-file-open on a short delay to give code some time to gets its crap together.